Chart Color Schemes

 Tallebudgera is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Tallebudgera's dwelling structures, as per the latest Census, consisted of 94.4% houses and 5.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+In Tallebudgera, as per the latest Census, 94.4% of dwellings were houses and 5.6% were other types such as semi-detached homes, apartments, or 'other' dwellings.
+This is compared to Regional Qld's figures of 76.4% houses and 23.6% other dwellings.
 Home ownership in Tallebudgera stood at 41.4%, with mortgaged dwellings at 50.9% and rented ones at 7.7%.
-The median monthly mortgage repayment was $2,500, higher than Non-Metro Qld's average of $1,655.
-Median weekly rent in Tallebudgera was recorded at $595, compared to Non-Metro Qld's $345 and the national figure of $375.
-Nationally, Tallebudgera's mortgage repayments were significantly higher than the Australian average of $1,863.
+The median monthly mortgage repayment was $2,500, higher than Regional Qld's average of $1,655.
+Median weekly rent in Tallebudgera was recorded at $595, compared to Regional Qld's $345.
+Nationally, Tallebudgera's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing